Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Table of Contents

-Your house will smell amazing while this homemade apple cider recipe simmers away on your stovetop.
+Your house will smell amazing as this homemade apple cider recipe simmers away on your stovetop.
 Spiced and warm, sweet and tart, a cup of hot apple cider is one of the best treats of the fall season.
-This drink is easy and delicious and only takes a few ingredients to make.

 close up shot of a glass of Apple Cider with a cinnamon stick